summerchu24/ASL-Real-Time-Sign-Language-Recognition-System/README.md

-# Sign Language Recognition - SEP788 Final Project
+# ML-Gesture-Recognition-SVM-CNN-LSTM

-This repository contains the code and datasets for the SEP788 Final Project, focusing on the development of machine learning models for recognizing sign language gestures.
-The project explores various models to process video data and identify key hand and body movements.
+This repository contains a machine learning project for gesture recognition using Support Vector Machine (SVM) and CNN-LSTM models.
+The project focuses on recognizing sign language gestures from video data by extracting key hand and body landmarks with the help of **Google Mediapipe**.

 ## Project Overview